 The Independent Indicative Present (#01) is used alone for things happening now, in the present tense, with a neutral modality.

-The forms of conjugation #01 can combine with many preverbs, for example to indicate the past or the future, or to indicate modality:
+The forms of conjugation #01 can combine with many preverbs, for example to indicate the future, the conditional, or to indicate modality (like want):

 |Tshika nipan.||Shash tshipa ui nipan.|

 The personal prefix is always attached before the preverb.
 More than one preverb can be combined, for example the volitional preverb ui with the future -ka: